Debanjan83/PASSWORD_MANAGER/README.md

 3. Use the interface to set a master password and start storing your credentials securely.

 Future Enhancements
-Secure Backend Sync: Encrypt and sync vault data across devices.
+1. Secure Backend Sync: Encrypt and sync vault data across devices.

-Import/Export: Export to CSV, JSON, or import from other formats.
+2. Import/Export: Export to CSV, JSON, or import from other formats.

-Password Generation: Built-in strong random password generator.
+3. Password Generation: Built-in strong random password generator.

-Auto-fill: Support browser extensions or auto-filling login forms.
+4. Auto-fill: Support browser extensions or auto-filling login forms.

-Biometric or 2FA Support: Enhance security with biometric or multifactor authentication.
+5. Biometric or 2FA Support: Enhance security with biometric or multifactor authentication.

-Dark Mode & UI Themes: Custom themes for better UX.
+6. Dark Mode & UI Themes: Custom themes for better UX.

 Contributing
 Contributions are welcome!
 Here’s how you can help:

-Fork the repository.
+1. Fork the repository.

-Create a feature branch (git checkout -b feature/my-feature).
+2. Create a feature branch (git checkout -b feature/my-feature).

-Commit your changes (git commit -m 'Add feature').
+3. Commit your changes (git commit -m 'Add feature').

-Push to your branch (git push origin feature/my-feature).
+4. Push to your branch (git push origin feature/my-feature).

-Open a Pull Request.
+5. Open a Pull Request.

 Author
 Debanjan Pal
 📧 debanjanpal79611@gmail.com
 🌐 GitHub Profile

-yaml
-Copy
-Edit

 ---